jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

   - On-premise assessment: focuses on evaluating the security measures and infrastructure of in-house systems, or within an organization's physical data centers and facilities
   - Cloud assessment: focus is on assessing the security of data and applications hosted in cloud service providers environment
   - Hybrid assessment: assess connectivity and security measures used between on-premise and cloud resources; this assessment looks at data flow or interconnection and integration security controls

+  Also see Understanding CISSP Domain 6, Security Assessment and Testing - [part 1](https://blog.balancedsec.com/p/understanding-cissp-domain-6-security), and [part 2](https://blog.balancedsec.com/p/understanding-cissp-domain-6-security-cbf) on my blog, [The Cyber Leader](https://blog.balancedsec.com/) (note that some articles require a subscription)